The Unlikely Pilgrimage of Harold Fry and the Discipline of Restraint

 On stage, it refuses that.

-That containment is everything.
+That restraint is everything.

 Then Act Two arrives, and everything tightens.